ulisesmatysiak/pokemon-desktop/README.md

-Aplicacion de escritorio con el lenguaje C# de .NET Libreria ADO.NET
+Aplicacion de escritorio para gestionar tu coleccion Pokemon.
+Esta aplicacion se desarrolló con C# en .NET Framework y usando ADO.NET, la base de datos me fue proporcionada.

-POO
-Base de datos SQL
-Arquitectura en capas
+Destkop app for manage your Pokemon collection.
+This app is developed with C# in .NET Framework and using ADO.NET, the database was provided to me.